Lurker Harass vs Mech l StarCraft 2: Legacy of the Void l Crank – Starcraft Videos

 Starcraft Missions – Evolution of the swarm hosts

-Nine of the thirteen colonial worlds now lie in ruins.
+Nine of the thirteen colonial now lie in ruins.
 The expeditionary force has largely retreated, and Emperor Mengsk is attempting to resurrect a new empire in the ruins of the Terran Confederacy.

 Starcraft Buildings – Robotic Bay